ardakarayel/Arda_Karayel/README.md

 - **Adult Literacy Rate**: H₀ not rejected → no significant relationship
 - **Forest Area**: H₀ not rejected → no significant relationship
 - **Air Pollution**: H₀ rejected → higher air pollution correlates with lower happiness
+- **Arable Land**: H₀ not rejected → no significant relationship
+- **Coastline Ratio**: H₀ rejected → greater coastal access correlates with higher happiness

-Overall, this supports the hypothesis that higher access to advanced education and better environmental quality (specifically air cleanliness) contribute meaningfully to national happiness levels.
-In contrast, general forest coverage and basic literacy appear to have limited direct influence on happiness scores.
+Overall, these results support the hypothesis that higher access to advanced education, clean air, and coastal environments are associated with greater national happiness.
+In contrast, basic literacy, forest coverage, and agricultural land appear to have limited direct influence on happiness scores at the global level.

+# Machine Learninng Tecniques